RunCor399/WebApplications_1_Exam_Project/README.md

 ## Users Credentials

-- Username: "tizio@polito.it", Password: "password"
+- Username: `tizio@polito.it`, Password: `password`
-- Username: "caio@polito.it", Password: "password"
+- Username: `caio@polito.it`, Password: `password`
-- Username: "student3@polito.it", Password: "student3"
+- Username: `student3@polito.it`, Password: `student3`
-- Username: "student4@polito.it", Password: "student4"
+- Username: `student4@polito.it`, Password: `student4`
-- Username: "student5@polito.it", Password: "student5"
+- Username: `student5@polito.it`, Password: `student5`

+## Notes
+- A file `setupQueries.sql` containing all the queries for creating and populating the database is available in the server folder
+- Server-side validation of the study plan has been tested via specific http requests defined in the file `testBackendChecks.http` available in the controller folder